-This post is not sponsored, but does contain affiliate links to products I love.
+This post is not sponsored, but does contain affiliate links to products I love and recommend.

-If you purchase something with these links, you are helping support this blog at no additional cost to you.
+If you purchase something through these links, you are helping support this blog at no additional cost to you.
 Thank you so much for your time and support!

 ↓ PIN ME! ↓

 Did you love spending quality time in the outdoors prior to having children?

 You don’t have to wait until they’re past five years of age to continue that part of your life.
 Thanks goodness!

 Continuing to exercise activities that bring you joy and a great dose of healthy endorphins should be celebrated and shared with your child.
 You will be setting an excellent example of self care.

 There are many ways to bond with your child outdoors throughout their life, but I’m sure actual bike riding wouldn’t have been on your list during their infant and toddler years!
 No training wheels needed!

 ⇒ You always wear a well-fitting helmet! ⇐

 Child should wear seat belt, use foot rest, and have a good backrest for stability!